JuscelinoMamede01/JuscelinoMamede01/README.md

 ## 💫 About me:
-🔭 Currently, I am in the 4th semester of my Degree in Web Systems.
-Recently, I completed the Frontend Developer course at SOFTEX-PE.
-I am excited and grateful for the opportunity to continue learning and growing as a Frontend Developer Resident sponsored by SOFTEX-PE.
+🔭 I have a degree in Web Development and I am currently focused on studying and working on personal projects.
+I am seeking job opportunities where I can apply my technical skills, further develop my abilities, and contribute to challenging and innovative projects.

 ## 🖥️ My portfolio
 - [Click here](https://juscelinomamede.vercel.app/).